ROI Definition and Tolerances#

 1

-In the Define Robot Picking Limit Area Model page, modify the rectangle to delimit the search area
+On the Define Robot Picking Limit Area Model page, edit the box to delimit the search area

 2